Tin Tin (band)

-Tin Tin was a pop rock band, which first formed in Australia as The Kinetics in 1966.
+Tin Tin was a pop rock band which first formed in Australia as the Kinetics in 1966.
 They relocated to the United Kingdom in 1969 and were renamed as Tin Tin, which comprised Steve Kipner (vocals, keyboards, percussion), Steve Groves (vocals, guitar, percussion), John Vallins (bass, guitar, vocals) and Geoff Bridgford (drums).
 In 1970 they issued a single, "Toast and Marmalade for Tea", which was a No. 10 hit on the Go-Set National Singles Chart in June the following year.
-It reached No. 20 in the United States on the Billboard Hot 100.
+It also reached No. 20 in the United States on the Billboard Hot 100.
 Their next single, "Is That the Way?"
 (1971), peaked at No. 59 on the Billboard Hot 100.

 The group disbanded in 1973 and Kipner continued as a songwriter for various acts including Chicago, George Benson and Olivia Newton-John.
 Groves returned to Australia and worked as a singer-songwriter.
 Vallins teamed up with Kipner's father, Nat, to co-write "Too Much, Too Little, Too Late" for Johnny Mathis and Deniece Williams, which was a number-one hit on the Billboard Hot 100 in March 1978.

 History

 Formation and early years

-Tin Tin was formed in 1966 in Melbourne as a beat pop group, The Kinetics, with a line-up of Steve Groves on vocals, guitar and harmonica, Ken Leroy on bass guitar, Ian Manzie on drums, piano and banjo, and John Vallins on guitar, drums and clarinet.
+Tin Tin was formed in 1966 in Melbourne as a beat pop group, the Kinetics, with a line-up of Steve Groves on vocals, guitar and harmonica, Ken Leroy on bass guitar, Ian Manzie on drums, piano and banjo, and John Vallins on guitar, drums and clarinet.
 In September they released their debut single, "Excuses", which reached #19 on the local charts, and followed up with two further singles which were unsuccessful.
 At the end of 1967 the group broke up and Groves joined with Steve Kipner (ex-Steve & the Board) to form Steve and Stevie as a vocal harmony duo.
 The duo released a single, "Remains to Be Seen", in 1968 and were then joined by Vallins to form Rombo's World.

 In 1969, Groves and Kipner travelled to the United Kingdom and formed a British-influenced pop group, Tin Tin, which was named after the main character of the popular Belgian cartoon strip The Adventures of Tintin.
 Bee Gees member Maurice Gibb introduced the duo to Robert Stigwood and they signed a one-album contract with Polydor Records.
 By that time they had been joined by Geoff Bridgford on drums, and Kipner was playing bass guitar, harpsichord, mellotron, percussion, piano, electric piano, tambourine, as well as singing.
 Gibb produced their debut self-titled album (February 1970) and played various instruments (bass guitar, drums, harpsichord, mellotron, organ) on about half the tracks, which bore a marked resemblance to the tight harmonies of the Bee Gees.
 The lead single, "Only Ladies Play Croquet", was issued in May 1969 but did not chart.